Mystronomy/Three-Card-Poker-Game/README.md

 Features

-Multiplayer Support – Multiple players can connect and play separate hands of poker against the dealer.
+- Multiplayer Support – Multiple players can connect and play separate hands of poker against the dealer.

-JavaFX GUI – A fully interactive client and server interface with custom scenes and styling.
+- JavaFX GUI – A fully interactive client and server interface with custom scenes and styling.

-Java Sockets for Networking – Server handles multiple client connections, each on a separate thread.
+= Java Sockets for Networking – Server handles multiple client connections, each on a separate thread.

-Serialized Data Transmission – PokerInfo class enables structured communication between server and clients.
+= Serialized Data Transmission – PokerInfo class enables structured communication between server and clients.

-Game Logic on Server – All calculations, card shuffling, and win/loss determinations are processed on the server.
+- Game Logic on Server – All calculations, card shuffling, and win/loss determinations are processed on the server.

-Client Betting System – Players can place bets, play, or fold through the GUI.
+= Client Betting System – Players can place bets, play, or fold through the GUI.

-Dynamic Server Logging – Tracks active clients, game outcomes, and bet amounts in real-time.
+= Dynamic Server Logging – Tracks active clients, game outcomes, and bet amounts in real-time.

-JUnit Testing – Unit tests included to verify game logic functionality.
+= JUnit Testing – Unit tests included to verify game logic functionality.

-Customizable GUI Themes – Clients can change the game’s look and feel dynamically.
+= Customizable GUI Themes – Clients can change the game’s look and feel dynamically.

-Implementation Details
+mplementation Details

 Server

-Runs on a separate thread and manages each client connection on individual threads.
+- Runs on a separate thread and manages each client connection on individual threads.

-Uses a deck of 52 cards, shuffled before each game.
+- Uses a deck of 52 cards, shuffled before each game.

-Handles all game calculations, including wagers and payouts.
+- Handles all game calculations, including wagers and payouts.

-Provides a JavaFX GUI to monitor active clients, game states, and betting history.
+- Provides a JavaFX GUI to monitor active clients, game states, and betting history.

-Allows users to start and stop the server dynamically.
+- Allows users to start and stop the server dynamically.

-Client
+- Client

 JavaFX-based GUI with three main screens:

-Welcome Screen – Connects to the server via IP and port.
+- Welcome Screen – Connects to the server via IP and port.

-Game Play Screen – Displays player and dealer cards, wager options, and game status updates.
+= Game Play Screen – Displays player and dealer cards, wager options, and game status updates.

-Game Result Screen – Shows win/loss status and total earnings.
+- Game Result Screen – Shows win/loss status and total earnings.

-Players can place Ante and Pair Plus wagers.
+- Players can place Ante and Pair Plus wagers.

-Supports "Fresh Start" (reset winnings) and "New Look" (GUI theme customization).
+- Supports "Fresh Start" (reset winnings) and "New Look" (GUI theme customization).

 Networking

-Built using Java Sockets for client-server communication.
+- Built using Java Sockets for client-server communication.

-Server assigns separate threads for each client connection.
+= Server assigns separate threads for each client connection.

-PokerInfo class (Serializable) is used for structured data exchange.
+= PokerInfo class (Serializable) is used for structured data exchange.